Table of Contents

 Oahu has two main mountain ranges: the Waiʻanae Range and the Koʻolau Range.
 The Waiʻanae Range to the west spans the length of the island’s eastern coast for about 34 miles and is recognized by being warmer and drier than the east.
 On the east, the Koʻolau Range is defined by rock faces carved out beautifully due to thousands of years of strong winds.
 It is also generally wetter and greener than its counterpart.
 Hidden through the island are post-shield volcanic outcroppings which are seen today as volcanic cones and heads.

 I was a seasoned hiker who took on some of the best hiking destinations in the world when I came to Hawaii.
-I hiked in the high mountains, in the desert, during the winter, did mountaineering, and yet my first hike in Hawaii was not in my comfort zone.
+I hiked in the high mountains, took on the best Joshua Tree hikes during the winter, did mountaineering, and yet my first hike in Hawaii was not in my comfort zone.
 I was in the jungle surrounded by mudslides and it made me feel uneasy.
 At that moment, I understood hiking in Hawaii is different from the mainland, and that was a part of the reason I loved it.
 Our mountains might be smaller, but the routes are technical.
 They are muddy, rocky, and require a lot of scrambling.
 Oahu hiking means being in the jungle and in terrain that is full of excitement.

 1. Lanikai Pillbox Hike